Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Lower bounds

 \section{Lower bounds}

 {\bar{f}_{T,\sigma}}

-In this section, we construct lower bounds which demonstrate that the algorithms we presented in Section~\ref{sec:algorithms} obtain, up to logarithmic factors, the best possible worst-case iteration bounds for deterministic first-order methods.
-We use the ideas of \citet{carmon2017lower}, who mechanized the process of constructing such lower bounds.
-Their idea is to construct a \emph{zero-chain}, which is defined as a function $f$ for which if $x_j = 0, \forall j \ge t$ then $\frac{\partial f(x)}{\partial x_{t+1}} = 0$.
-On these zero-chains, one can provide lower bounds for a particular class of methods known as \emph{first-order zero-respecting algorithms}.
-First-order zero-respecting algorithms \citen{carmon2017lower} are algorithms that only query the gradient at points $x\ind{t}$ with $x\ind{t}_i \neq 0$ if there exists some $j < t$ with $\grad_i f(x\ind{j}) \neq 0$.
-Examples of zero-respecting first-order methods include gradient descent, accelerated gradient descent, and nonlinear conjugate gradient \citen{cg}.
-It is relatively easy to form lower bounds for zero-respecting algorithms applied to zero-chains, because one can prove that if the initial point is $x\ind{0} = \mathbf{0}$, then $x\ind{T}$ has at most $T$ nonzeros \cite[Observation~1]{carmon2017lower}.
-The particular first-order zero-chain we use to derive our lower bounds is
+In this section, we construct lower bounds which demonstrate that the algorithms we presented in Section~\ref{sec:algorithms} obtain, up to logarithmic factors, the best possible worst-case iteration bounds for deterministic first-order minimization of quasar-convex functions.
+To do so, we extend the ideas from \cite{carmon2017lower}, a seminal paper which mechanized the process of constructing lower bounds.
+The key idea is to construct a \emph{zero-chain}, which is defined as a function $f$ for which if $x_j = 0, \forall j \ge t$ then $\frac{\partial f(x)}{\partial x_{t+1}} = 0$.
+On these zero-chains, one can provide lower bounds for a particular class of methods known as \emph{first-order zero-respecting (FOZR) algorithms}, which are algorithms that only query the gradient at points $x\ind{t}$ with $x\ind{t}_i \neq 0$ if there exists some $j < t$ with $\grad_i f(x\ind{j}) \neq 0$.
+Examples of FOZR algorithms include gradient descent, accelerated gradient descent, and nonlinear conjugate gradient \citep{cg}.
+It is relatively easy to form lower bounds for FOZR algorithms applied to zero-chains, because one can prove that if the initial point is $x\ind{0} = \mathbf{0}$, then $x\ind{T}$ has at most $T$ nonzeros \cite[Observation~1]{carmon2017lower}.
+The particular zero-chain we use to derive our lower bounds is where \funcdefs This function $\fB$ is similar to the function $\bar{f}_{T,\mu,r}$ of \cite{carmon2017lower2}.
+However, the lower bound proof is different because the primary challenge is to show $\fB$ is quasar-convex, rather than showing that $\norm{ \grad \fB(x) } \ge \epsilon$ for all $x$ with $x_{T} = 0$.
+Our main lemma shows that this function is in fact $\frac{1}{100 T \sqrt{\sigma}}$-quasar-convex.